KubeRocketCI/docs/docs/operator-guide/devsecops/overview.md

 ### Trivy

 [Trivy](https://github.com/aquasecurity/trivy) is a simple and comprehensive vulnerability scanner for containers and other artifacts, providing insight into potential security issues across multiple ecosystems.
+Trivy can be seamlessly integrated into CI/CD pipelines or utilized as part of Harbor, enhancing the security posture of your development and deployment environments.

 ### Grype